Studebaker: Chippewa Factory

-Due to the war effort, and the capacity of the Downtown Facility was dedicated to Studebaker US6 truck and M29 Weasel production, the Chippewa Factory was built south of the city to initially manufacture Wright R-2600 Twin Cyclone aircraft engines to be installed in the North American B-25 Mitchell.
-Construction began January 1941 and completed in June 1942.
-Due to logistics challenges, the initial order was cancelled, and Studebaker was asked to build Wright R-1820 Cyclone aircraft engines instead.
-Retooling of the factory commenced and by January 1944 was the exclusive location of the Wright R-1820 installed in the Boeing B-17 Flying Fortress.
+Due to the war effort, the capacity of the Downtown Facility was dedicated to Studebaker US6 truck and M29 Weasel production, the Chippewa Factory was built south of the city to initially manufacture Wright R-2600 Twin Cyclone aircraft engines to be installed in the North American B-25 Mitchell.
+Construction began in January 1941 and was completed in June 1942.
+Due to logistics challenges, the initial order was canceled, and Studebaker was asked to build Wright R-1820 Cyclone aircraft engines instead.
+Retooling of the factory commenced, and by January 1944, it was the exclusive location of the Wright R-1820 installed in the Boeing B-17 Flying Fortress.

-After the war ended, the factory was idled until the Korean War began, and the M35 series 2½-ton 6×6 cargo truck resumed in 1950, and the M54 5-ton 6x6 truck was also manufactured at this location.
+After the war ended, the factory was idle until the Korean War began.
+In 1950, the M35 series 2½-ton 6×6 cargo truck resumed production, and the M54 5-ton 6x6 truck was also manufactured at this location.
 Ownership of the factory changed hands a few times, but the M35 and M54 stayed in production until they were replaced by the FMTV in 1989.